refractionPOINT/lce_doc/docs/events.md

 * routing/parent is a reference to the parent event's routing/this, providing strong relationships (much more reliable than simple process IDs) between the events.
 This allows you to get the extremely powerful explorer view.
 * routing/event_time is the time (UTC) the sensor produced the event.
+* routing/hostname is the hostname of where the event came from.
+* routing/tags is the list of tags associated with the agent where the event came from.

 ## Events Listing